 I went for a walk with Bruce Simpson last week in Leichhardt’s footsteps.
 German explorer Ludwig Leichhardt disappeared in the Australian interior in 1848 with his team of men and animals on a quest to open up Australia to Europeans.
 Simpson was a drover and bushman who lived in many of the places opened up from Leichhardt explorations, including the place where he possibly died.
 Leichhardt’s disappearance after leaving Mt Abundance remains a great Australian mystery littered with near misses of evidence.

-Simpson is an experienced bushman who turned to writing late in life.
+Simpson is an experienced bushman who began writing late in life.
 Aged 65, he published his life story in Packhouse Drover.
 “In Leichhardt’s footsteps” is his fifth book and is crammed with anecdotes from Simpson’s life in western Queensland.
 The most memorable line in the book has nothing to do with Leichhardt but Simpson’s mate who, while holed up in Boulia’s only hotel, entertained his friends in the morning on the veranda by holding a full two gallon jug of water on his erect member.